 The Yi ethnic group is the largest among ethnic groups in Yunnan Province, with a population of 4.69 million, totaling about 60% of the entire Yi population in China.
 It is the most populous ethnic group, making 1/3 of the total ethnic population in Yunnan.

 Yi people are distributed in most mountainous regions in Yunnan.
 Their inhabiting area can be summarized as “separated largely but centralized in a small size”.
-The majority of them live in Chuxiong, Honghe prefectures and Xiaoliangshan region in northwestern Yunnan.
-The Yi ethnic group has a long history dating back to the 1200 B.C.
+The majority of them live in Chuxiong, Honghe prefectures, and Xiaoliangshan region in northwestern Yunnan.
+The Yi ethnic group has a long history dating back to 1200 B.C.

 The Yi ethnic group has over 100 branches.
 The main Yi subgroups are Nisu, Axi, Lolo, Acheh, and Sani.
 Sometimes they speak mutually unintelligible languages as they have been grouped into a single ethnicity by the Chinese.
-In Han language, “Yi” means solemn, ancientness and ample food and clothing.
+In the Han language, “Yi” means solemn, ancientness, and ample food and clothing.
 Yi people have their own language and writing system, a branch of the Tibetan-Burma Stock of the Sino-Tibetan Language Family.

 They practice a form of animism, led by a shaman priest known as the Bimaw.
 They still retain a few ancient religious texts written in their unique pictographic script.
 Their religion also contains many elements of Daoism and Buddhism.

 They believe in primitive religion, which shows the characteristics of animism and ancestor worship.
 They especially worship fire and regard it as a sacred object.
-They regard tiger as their totem and believe that after death, kind people will turn into tigers after a baptism of cremation.
+They regard the tiger as their totem and believe that after death, kind people will turn into tigers after a baptism of cremation.
 The fire pit is where the God of Fire lives.
 Some Yi people believe in Daoism, Buddhism, and Christianity.

 Yi people worship their ancestor Xinuluo as a local guardian, and they simultaneously worship tiger, spider, and a rooster as their totems.